Protester removal - writ of possession or common law?

-So, common law or a High Court writ?
+So, common law eviction or a High Court writ?

-Common law is faster, but it doesn’t carry the same power as eviction under a writ.
+A common law eviction is faster, but it doesn’t carry the same power as eviction under a writ.
 If there is unlikely to be resistance to removal, for example the majority of traveller removals, then it is often the best route.

 The High Court writ of possession is an absolute remedy and you can be certain the removal will be completed, with protection for you against claims.
-We would always recommend using a writ in the case of demonstrators and squatters.
+We would always recommend using a writ in the case of evicting protesters and squatters.